qian-o/ZenithEngine/README.md

 - Delete the `Triangle` project and change it to the `Rasterization` project.
 - `Rasterization` and `RayTracing` use the Cornell Box model.
 - After the release of Silk.NET 3.0, refactor all interface calls and use the unsafe method.
-- Delete the offset calculation for cbv, srv, and uav in Vulkan.
-- Delete support for Dynamic Buffer.
-- Replace descriptor sets with VK_EXT_descriptor_buffer.

 ## Task List
 1. Add reflection feature in `ZenithEngine.ShaderCompiler`.